connectomicslab/connectomemapper3/docs/index.rst

-Connectome Mapper 3 is an open-source Python3 image processing pipeline software, with a Graphical User Interface (GUI), that implements full anatomical, diffusion and resting-state MRI processing pipelines, from raw Diffusion / T1 / T2 / BOLD data to multi-resolution connection matrices based on a new version of the Lausanne parcellation atlas, aka `Lausanne2018`.
+Connectome Mapper 3 is an open-source Python3 image processing pipeline software, with a Graphical User Interface (GUI), that implements full anatomical, diffusion and resting-state MRI processing pipelines, from raw T1 / Diffusion / BOLD data to multi-resolution connection matrices based on a new version of the Lausanne parcellation atlas, aka `Lausanne2018`.